biologbook/GEDO/article_GEDO/README.md

 │   │   │   Functions for computing module matrices with all methods except GEDO, │   │   │   and to run comparison analyses.
 │   │   └── GEDO.R
-│   │       Core implementation of the GEDO algorithm.
-│   │       Additional details or extended version may be shared upon request.
+│   │       Not provided in this repository.
+Contains functions necessary to run the GEDO algorithm.
+This script can be shared upon request to the authors, under certain conditions.
+It must be placed in the R/GEDO/ folder.
 │   │
 │   └── mGEDO/
 │